Integrity Building Inspections

 MOST COMMON EPA PROTOCOL and KANSAS LAW VIOLATIONS INCLUDE:

-* Outside exhaust pipe does not extend to 1'above the roof line
+* Outside exhaust pipe does not extend to above the roof line (1 foot above when routed through the roof).

 * No outside electrical disconnect provided with outside mounted fans.